 • Marketing strategy

-• Tracking guidelines
+• Performance tracking guidelines

-1. Write a simple executive summary
+2. Write an executive summary

 One of the best ways to get people excited to read your marketing plan is with a well-written executive summary.
-An executive summary introduces readers to your company goals, marketing triumphs, future plans, and other important contextual facts.
+An executive summary introduces readers to your company goals, marketing triumphs, future plans and other important contextual facts.

 Standard Business Proposal Executive Summary Template

-Basically, you can use the Executive Summary as a primer for the rest of your marketing plan.
+Use the Executive Summary as a primer for the rest of your marketing plan.

 Include things like:

-• Simple marketing goals
+• Long-term marketing goals

 • High-level metrics